iotaledger/hub/docs/integration_scenarios.md

 2. Exchange stops Hub.
 3. Exchange sets `is_cold_storage` to `0` on these `hub_address` rows and restores the `seed_uuid` values.
 4. Exchange restarts hub.

+#### User B buys tokens from user A on exchange
+1. If not already exists, User B is created on Hub (`CreateUser`)
+2. As part of next batch, exchange issues a transfer between the two users (`ProcessTransfers`)

 ### Discussion of Pros & Cons
 - (+) Balances are tracked on a per-user level and thus Hub can do a sanity check on the requests the exchange sends.